slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"A good plan, violently executed now, is better than a perfect plan next week."
 -- General George Patton*

-> *"Stoicism is about the domestication of emotions, not their elimination."
+> *"Stoicism is about the domestication of emotions, not their elimination." (...)
+"Never threaten when angry.
+Never promise when joyful.
+Never plan when gloomy.
+Never reply when tired.
+Never buy when euphoric."
 -- Nassim Taleb*

 > *"Patience is not passive; on the contrary, it is active; it is concentrated strength."